benvigano/ubuntu_sturdy/README.md

 # 2. ssh port number
 # 3. GRUB superuser user name and password

-#(IMPORTANT!
+# (^^ IMPORTANT!
 Loosing both GRUB credentials and ssh keys will permanently lock you out of your your system!)

 # Delete config file
 shred -u config.sh

 # Reboot the system
 sudo reboot

+# After rebooting, test GRUB access
 ```

 ## NOT covered